tomwilsonsco/ceda_sentinel/README.md

 ```

 ## How to run
-The easiest way to extract images  via `src/main.py`.
-For example with a geopackage of search features stored in the inputs
+The easiest way to extract images is by running `src/main.py`.
-directory of this repository:
+For example with a geopackage of search features stored in the inputs directory of this repository:

 ```bash
 python src/main.py --search-features inputs/test_search.gpkg \